getnikola/nikola/docs/manual.rst

    a full list of the included ones is `here <link://slug/path-handlers>`__ (BTW, I linked to that using ``link://slug/path-handlers``).

-   Note that magic links with spaces won’t work with some input formats (eg. reST), so you should use slugs there (eg. ``link://tag/some-tag`` instead of ``link://tag/Some Tag``)
+   Note that magic links with spaces won’t work with some input formats (e.g. reST), so you should use slugs there (e.g. ``link://tag/some-tag`` instead of ``link://tag/Some Tag``)